 - providing internal training and education

 - staying abreast of changes in applicable state and federal laws and regulations

 The potential is high for ongoing enhancements to increase third-party liability recovery both at the federal and state levels.
 Insurers must stay vigilant about policy changes directly affecting their claims.
-ISO Claims Partners is closely monitoring legal developments and will continue to report updates and changes to Medicaid secondary payer compliance.
+Claims Partners is closely monitoring legal developments and will continue to report updates and changes to Medicaid secondary payer compliance.